Crumble Recipe Made With Spring Rhubarb

 - Place the rhubarb stew in the bottom of a casserole or baking dish

-- Sprinkle the crumble on top
+- Spoon the crumble mixture evenly over the top